 Networking is an important part of managing your career, but there are some common mistakes to avoid.
-Here is a brief list of the networking no-no’s that can undermine your efforts to connect and grow your career.
+Here is a brief list of the networking no-no’s, mistakes that can undermine your efforts to connect and grow your career.

 - Confusing networking with a sales opportunity.
 You’re there to build connections that will last a career, not sell yourself to everyone in the room.
 Listen more than you speak, offer to give something of value (advice, solutions, a connection of your own) whenever you can, and take it slow.
 Networking isn’t about speed, it’s a long-term commitment to build relationships that benefit your connection AND you.

 - A clumsy introduction.
 Practice your Elevator Pitch and design the 10 second speech you use to introduce yourself to include your job title, career goals, and what you have to offer a network connection in one smooth run.
 It’s not as intimidating as it sounds.
 You know what you do, where you’d like to take your career, and you probably know why people would find you a valuable connection, too.